Carrie (1952 film): Plot

-Around the turn of the century, Carrie Meeber (Jennifer Jones) leaves her family in a small rural town and heads to Chicago.
-On the train, salesman Charles Drouet (Eddie Albert) approaches her and the two chat until they reach Chicago.
+At the turn of the 20th century, Carrie Meeber leaves her family in a small rural town and heads to Chicago.
+On the train, she meets salesman Charles Drouet.

-In South Chicago, Carrie stays with her sister and her husband Sven, but loses her sweatshop sewing job after injuring her hand.
-After a fruitless day of job hunting, Carrie looks up Drouet.
-He talks her into having dinner with him at Fitzgerald's, an upscale restaurant, and gives her $10.

-Carrie later goes to Fitzgerald's to return the money to Drouet.
-There she meets George Hurstwood (Laurence Olivier), the manager of the restaurant, who is immediately smitten with her.
+In South Chicago, Carrie stays with her sister and her husband Sven, but she loses her sweatshop sewing job after injuring her hand.
+She connects with Drouet and he takes her to dinner at Fitzgerald's, a fancy restaurant, and gives her $10.
+Carrie later returns to Fitzgerald's to return the money to Drouet and meets George Hurstwood, the restaurant manager, who is immediately smitten with her.

-Carrie moves in with Drouet.
-She pressures him to marry her because the neighbors are gossiping, but he tries to distract her and invites Hurstwood to their home.
+Carrie moves in with Drouet and pressures him to marry her because the neighbors are gossiping, but he tries to distract her and invites Hurstwood to their home.
 With Drouet's permission, Hurstwood takes Carrie to the theater while Drouet is on a business trip.
 Hurstwood and Carrie fall in love.
-Just before she is about to run off with Hurstwood, she finds out he's married.
-She confronts Hurstwood, who admits that he is married but terribly unhappy.
+Just before she is about to run away with Hurstwood, she learns that he is married.
+She confronts him, and he admits that he is married but discloses that he is terribly unhappy.

-At the restaurant, Hurstwood cashes up for the night and, by accidentally locking a timed safe, finds himself stuck with $10,000 of his boss's money.
-He tries to return it, but when he learns that his boss intends to give his salary directly to Hurstwood's wife because of his relationship with Carrie, he decides to take the money to run away with Carrie.
-He leaves an I-O-U, intent on paying his boss back as soon as he can.
+At the restaurant one night, Hurstwood accidentally locks a timed safe and is left holding $10,000.
+He tries to return it, but when he learns that his boss intends to give his salary directly to Hurstwood's wife because of his relationship with Carrie, he takes the money to run away with Carrie.
+The first few days together are blissful, but Hurstwood's boss sends an officer from the bond company to collect the money.
+Hurstwood cannot secure a job because of the theft and soon he and Carrie are living in poverty.

+Carrie becomes pregnant.
+Hurstwood's wife appears, wanting his signature and his agreement to sell the house that they jointly own.
+Hurstwood wants his share of the proceeds, but his wife threatens to press charges against him for bigamy if he insists.
+She had refused to consent to a divorce, which Hurstwood has not told Carrie.
+Hurstwood tells his wife that he will sign and agree to not request money if she will grant him a divorce.

+Carrie loses the baby and tries her luck at acting.
+Hurstwood learns that his son is due in New York and meets him at the docks.
+While he is there, Carrie leaves him because she thinks that he will use the opportunity to reenter his family's life.

+While Hurstwood drifts further into poverty and becomes homeless, Carrie finds success and fame on the stage.
+Weak from hunger, Hurstwood visits her at the theater.
+She has learned from Drouet that Hurstwood took the money to start a life with her and blames herself for his predicament.
+She wants to make amends with Hurstwood, but he refuses to accept more than a quarter and disappears after toying with the gas burner in her dressing room.